tylim88/FirelordJS/README.md

 V3 New Features:

-- Auto narrow to literal type, remove the need to [manually assert as const](https://firelordjs.com/guides/7_const)(Most of this issue was resolved in v2.3.1 and v2.3.2).
-The rest of issues requires [TS 5.0 const type parameter also solved this problem](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0-beta/#const-type-parameters) to be solved.
+- Auto narrow to literal type, remove the need to [manually assert as const](https://firelordjs.com/guides/7_const)(Most of this issue was resolved in [v2.3.1](https://github.com/tylim88/FirelordJS/releases/tag/2.3.1) and [v2.3.2](https://github.com/tylim88/FirelordJS/releases/tag/2.3.2)).
+To solve the rest of the issues, we need [TS 5.0 const type parameter](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0-beta/#const-type-parameters).

 - Narrow read type base on query constraint.
 For example `where('a', '==', true)` will narrow the read type of field `a` to `true`, it should be able to narrow down complex case like `where('a.b.c', '==', { d:[{e:1}] })`.
 Expected to support `==` comparator for all types and _possibly_ `!=` comparator for literal type(type filtering for`!=` comparator poses great complexity hence I may not work on it).